sunilgitb/Brand-Logo-Slider/README.md

 # Brand-Logo-Slider
-This code is written in html for brand slider
+This code is written in html and css for brand logo slider